twetzel59/undefinedsync-server/README.md

 ## How it works

-First, see my repo linked above, or this will make little sense.
+First, see my repo linked above, or this will make little sense :)
 The Sync app has a rather unusual articecture.
 The central server is being hosted on 000webhost, because it is lightweight and free.
 However, they do not allow using their service to share large files...

 In order to distribute the server's worlds and config files, I rely on users installing the Google Drive client.
 It's great for syncing the large files, and runs in the background relatively seamlessly.
 We also then have all the benefits of Google Drive, including extensive versioning history, sharingm and industry standard security.